Apodini/Apodini/Sources/Apodini/Apodini.docc/Ecosystem/Observe.md

 }
 ```

-Refer to the [swift-distributed-tracing instrumentation documentation](https://github.com/apple/swift-distributed-tracing#instrumenting-your-code) for more complex examples.

 ## Continuous Observability

 Until now, the documentation has introduced features of ApodiniObserve that enable developers to manually instrument ``Handler``’s in order to collect observability data.
 However, as mentioned in the introduction, `ApodiniObserve` also offers functionalities to completly automate the instrumentation process in an `Apodini` ``WebService``.
-This means that developers only have to specify once what telemetry data should be collected for what parts of the ``WebService``, `ApodiniObserve` will then automatically instrument these ``Handler``'s without further interactions by the developers. `ApodiniObserve` offers a range of default observability data that can be configured to be collected and also offers the developer the ability to define own observability data that should be colleced for the entire or parts of the ``WebService``.
+This means that developers only have to specify once what telemetry data should be collected for what parts of the ``WebService``, `ApodiniObserve` will then automatically instrument these ``Handler``s without further interactions by the developers. `ApodiniObserve` offers a range of default observability data that can be configured to be collected and also offers the developer the ability to define own observability data that should be colleced for the entire or parts of the ``WebService``.

+### Logging & Metrics

-The entire automated instrumentation process is realized via a `RecordingHandler`, which can be thought of as a wrapper around a ``Handler``.
+The entire Logging & Metrics automated instrumentation process is realized via a `RecordingHandler`, which can be thought of as a wrapper around a ``Handler``.
 Instead of the ``Handler`` itself, the `RecordingHandler` is executed, which collects telemetry information before and after the execution of the ``Handler``.
 Furthermore, in case of an exception, the `RecordingHandler` also is able to collect observability data.
 Before the incoming ``Request`` is processed by the evaluation of the ``Handler``, so-called `RecordingClosures` are executed.
 For example, they start the timer of a response time metric or create a log entry informing the developer about each incoming ``Request``.
 Then, the application logic in the ``Handler`` is executed.
 Depending on the outcome of this evaluation, the "normal" `RecordingClosures` or the exception `RecordingClosures` are executed.
 These are able to share information with the `RecordingClosures` executed before the ``Handler`` evaluation, for example, to stop and persist a response time metric.
 Additionally, as it is sometimes important for the instrumentation decision to access context information about the ``Handler``’s evaluation, metadata is passed to the `RecordingClosures`.
 The functionality is visualized in the figure below.